-Biscotti is Italian for 'twice cooked' as the biscuits are first baked as a log shape, then sliced and baked again until they get super crunchy!
-These Chocolate Orange Biscotti are flavoured with cocoa powder, mixed peel and orange zest.
-I've also dipped them in Terry's chocolate orange!
-They are great for dunking in hot drinks as they really soak up the liquid.
-Biscotti do commonly have nuts in them but I've made these nut free and just focused on that delicious combination of orange and chocolate!
+These Chocolate Orange Biscotti are a nut free and low fat biscuit flavoured with cocoa powder, mixed peel and orange zest.
+I've also dipped them in Terry's chocolate orange for extra decadence!
+They are great for dunking in hot drinks as they soak up the liquid very well.
+Biscotti do commonly have nuts in them but I've made these nut free and focused on the delicious combination of orange and chocolate!

 How to make Chocolate Orange Biscotti